r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Bluffing.

 **Archer of Shinjuku:**
-Think about it, young {(M) man /(F) lady}.
+Think about it, young [♂ man /♀ lady].
 How would you respond if I'd said, “Sorry, I don't actually know who I am myself! ”?

 ---